AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 - A typical surfboard leash
 - Red surfboard fins

-However at times a bit flexibility is helpful to the customer.
-This does require a slightly more complex use of options that are some extra children products but the purpose is to provide some options:
+When additional flexibility is desired, to allow for several options of child products is recommended.
+This requires a more complex use of options and child products.
+To expand on the previous example, the final options are:

 - A standard surfboard
 - A typical surfboard leash